ArifEbrahim/exercise-tracker/README.md

 - Each item in the log array that is returned from GET /api/users/:id/logs is an object that should have a description, duration, and date properties.
 - The description property of any object in the log array that is returned from GET /api/users/:id/logs should be a string.
 - The duration property of any object in the log array that is returned from GET /api/users/:id/logs should be a number.
-- The date property of any object in the log array that is returned from GET /api/users/:id/logs should be a string..
-Use the dateString format of the Date API.
+- The date property of any object in the log array that is returned from GET /api/users/:id/logs should be a string.
 - You can add from, to and limit parameters to a GET /api/users/:_id/logs request to retrieve part of the log of any user. from and to are dates in yyyy-mm-dd format. limit is an integer of how many logs to send back.